DUTyimmy/MFNet/README.md

 ## Training
 ### 1st training stage
-Case1: please refer to [this repository](https://github.com/DUTyimmy/generatePGT).
+Case1: Please refer to [this repository](https://github.com/DUTyimmy/generatePGT).

 Case2: We also upload ready-made pseudo labels in **Training data** (the link above), you can directly use our offered two kinds of pseudo labels for convenience.
 CAMs are also presented if you needed.